Jeremy Pena Player Props: Astros vs. Marlins

-On Monday, Jeremy Pena (.324 slugging percentage in past 10 games, with no homers) and the Houston Astros face the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 6:40 PM ET.
+The Houston Astros, including Jeremy Pena (.452 on-base percentage in past 10 games, 136 points above season-long percentage), battle starter Johnny Cueto and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Angels.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Marlins.

 Jeremy Pena Game Info & Props vs. the Marlins